felleslosninger/devops.digdir.no/README.md

 ### Configuration
 - For completed arrangements, set `draft: true` in `arrangementsarchive/<title>/_index.md` to hide arrangement from published site.
+- For future arrangements, alter `date` value.
+Remember to run server with `-F` flag for the arrangement to be built.

 ### Development
 1. Hugo installation: `https://gohugo.io/getting-started/installing/`
 2. In project folder.
-Run application: `hugo serve`
+Run application: `hugo serve -F`
 3. Application available at: `localhost:1313`